Best Dogs for Kids and Cats

 Social, Steady Temperament

-This is the foundation.
-Homes with kids and cats usually need dogs that can handle movement, noise, and variation without reacting too strongly.
-A dog that is emotionally steady and naturally social is often much easier to live with than one that is sharp, suspicious, or easily overstimulated.
+Homes with kids and cats need dogs that can handle movement, noise, and changing energy without reacting too strongly.
+A dog that is socially warm and emotionally steady is usually much easier to live with than one that is suspicious, sharp, or constantly overstimulated.

 Lower Chase Drive